Adam-Petrovic/FantasyNews/README.md

 Our group task is task 1

-Alexandros is completing task 2
+Alexandros Pratsos is completing task 2
 Adam Petrovic is completing task 3
 Evelyn Hughes is completing task 4
 Hugo Fuhrer is completing task 5